Vehicular Manslaughter vs. Vehicular Homicide

 Vehicular homicide is a Category A felony in Nevada, which can result in 25 years to life in state prison.
 Parole may be possible after 10 years, but a person’s license can be suspended or revoked up to three years after their release.

-How Is Vehicular Manslaughter Different From Vehicular Homicide?
+How Do Vehicular Manslaughter and Vehicular Homicide Differ?

 Defenses Against Vehicular Manslaughter Charges